redux-saga/redux-saga/docs/api/README.md

 logic before it terminates (e.g. clear a `isFetching` flag in the state if the Generator was in middle of an AJAX call).

-*Note that uncaught `SagaCancellationException`s are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generator.
+Note that uncaught `SagaCancellationException`s are not bubbled upward, if a Generator doesn't handle cancellation exceptions, the exception will not bubble to its parent Generator.

-`cancel` is a non blocking Effect. i.e. the Generator will resume immediately after throwing the cancellation exception.
+`cancel` is a non-blocking Effect. i.e. the Generator will resume immediately after throwing the cancellation exception.

 For functions which return Promise results, you can plug your own cancellation logic by attaching a `[CANCEL]` to the promise.

-The following example shows how to attach cancellation logic to a Promise result :
+The following example shows how to attach cancellation logic to a Promise result:

 ```javascript
 import { fork, cancel, CANCEL } from 'redux-saga/effects'